bayerf42/Lox68k/doc/extensions.md

   map["zyz"] = 111 → 111 // assignment always works
   map.zyz          → 111

-  map.string       → <bound Map.string> // a method of the class (defined in stdlib.lox)
+  map.string       → <bound Map.string>   // a method of the class
-  map.clone        → <bound Object.clone> // another method, but defined in the superclass 'Object'
+  map["string"]    → nil                  // method is not defined in instance map.clone        → <bound Object.clone> // another method, but defined in superclass
-  map["string"]    → nil // method is not defined in instance

   map.true         ✪ "Expect property name after '.'." // true is a keyword, not an identifier map[true]        → 666 // key is bool true